-Storm restoration in Ebro
+Storm damage restoration in Ebro

 Ebro is a small town in Washington County in Florida's inland Panhandle, sitting far enough from the Gulf to escape storm surge but close enough that landfalling hurricanes arrive with their wind and rain mostly intact.
 Hurricane Michael, which made Category 5 landfall just to the east in 2018, delivered widespread wind damage and several inches of rainfall across the county, and Washington County's confirmed tornado history runs to more than 30 events - including an EF3 in March 2022 that destroyed homes along Gilberts Mill Road at 150 mph.
 Seasonal thunderstorm complexes add recurring flash flooding risk across the county's rolling pine terrain.
 Storm Damage 911 connects Ebro homeowners with vetted, licensed local pros ready to deliver a free on-site assessment.